Specification for I3C Vendor-Specific Extended Capabilities

 Bus Write Transaction

-If an Active Controller writes more data to the Target Device than it is capable to handle (even with triggering interrupts on threshold), the generated TTI RX Descriptor should indicate an error status and the Target Device should not ACK data on the bus.
+If an Active Controller writes more data to the Target Device than it is capable to handle (even with triggering interrupts on threshold), the generated TTI RX Descriptor will indicate an error status and the Target Device should not ACK data on the bus.
 The Active Controller can attempt mitigating such a situation by reading Target queue size from the TTI_QUEUE_SIZE register before sending a big chunk of data.

 In-Band Interrupts